Home / Sicariidae Spiders / Brown Recluse (Loxosceles reclusa)

 Eggs

-The silken egg sacs, off-white in color with a diameter of 1/3 inch contains about 50 eggs on an average.
+The silken egg sacs, off-white in color with a diameter of 1/3 inch contain about 50 eggs on average.

 Spiderlings

 The spiderlings of this species come out of the egg case in about 36 days, taking a year to mature.
-The immature ones look similar to the adults though they have a light brown body.
-Moreover, by the time they are juveniles, this species attain mobility and can travel for long distances.
+The immature ones look similar to the adults though they have light brown bodies.
+Moreover, by the time they are juveniles, these species attain mobility and can travel for long distances.
 Even the spiderlings can inject venom that could cause serious reactions in mankind.

 Baby Brown Recluse